peacalm/cpp-luaw/README.md

 ### 5. Evaluate a Lua Expression and Get the Result

-The expresion must have at least one returned value, if more than one returned, only the first one is used.
+The expresion must have a return value, if more than one returned, only the first one is used.
 Evaluate the expression then convert the returned value to expected C++ type.